stephkno/RLToolKit/README.md

 # RLToolKit

 * A _"Simple"_ Reinforcement Learning Toolkit
-* A work in progress suite of reusable tools for reinforcement learning
+* A work in progress suite of reusable tools for deep reinforcement learning with PyTorch

 ## TO DO:
 *Agents: